mikeball/foundation/README.md

 ## Listen Notify
-- we have functional code, not yet fleshed out and functional
+- TODO. we have functional code, not yet fleshed out.